-This rule is written here in pseudo-natural language for the sake of simplicity; in practice it is expressed in the formal syntax specific to the Jena reasoning engine as shown on Figure 6.
+2) The framework detects that the value of a PresenceSensor has changed in the ontology, so the rule outlined in Figure 10 must be evaluated (cf. III-B).
+Pseudo-natural language is used in Figure 10 for the sake of simplicity; in practice, it is expressed in the formal syntax specific to the Jena reasoning engine as shown in Figure 11.